 Pea seeds germinate slowly in cold soil, so you may want to cover the planting area with clear plastic to warm it up about a week before planting.
 To soften the seed coat, soak the seeds in water for about 12 hours before planting.
 This encourages more rapid germination.
 In some areas, peas can be planted in late summer for a fall harvest.
 Time the planting so it's about two months before the first frost in fall.

-The Pea Tunnel makes the most of tight garden spaces and fits nicely in a 4' raised bed.
+The Titan Pea Tunnel is an ultra-sturdy and durable support that makes the most of tight garden spaces.
 Plant a row of peas on each side and they'll climb up and over.
 In the meantime, plant spinach and salad greens underneath — you'll be done harvesting by the time the peas are ready.

 When growing tall plants, such as peas or pole beans, plant them on the north end of your raised bed or garden so they will not shade other plants.

 Some peas, such as snow peas and snap peas, have edible pods.
 Garden peas or green peas must be shelled.

 Peas are in the legume family, which means they can absorb nitrogen from the atmosphere.
 They do this with the help of rhizobia bacteria that colonize nodules on their roots, and convert the atmospheric nitrogen into a soluble form that the plants can use.